minium/Bitcoin-Spec/README.md

 The Bitcoin Developer Reference is designed to supply Bitcoin enthusiasts and developers with technical background on the inner workings of Bitcoin.
-Note that it does neither claims to be complete nor correct.
+Note that although it has been reviewed by several Bitcoin experts, it neither claims to be complete nor correct.

 License